Elevenlabs AudioNative Player

 Segments of recipients with similar interests

-Based on our online activity, we are assigned specific interests This could be our hobbies, passions, lifestyles, our habits, etc. We can choose from more than 150 different types interests and subcategories interests
+Based on our online activity, we are assigned specific interests This could be our hobbies, passions, lifestyles, habits, etc. We can choose from more than 150 different types of interests and subcategories of interests

-Actually, all Google advertisers can use segments of audiences with similar interests in search network, ad network, video, discovery or performance max campaigns.
+Actually, all Google advertisers can use segments of audiences with similar interests in search networks, ad networks, videos, discovery, or performance max campaigns.
 However, not all campaign types will have more than 150 choices.
-Under this link we can find a full list of interests and where we can use them.
+Under this link, we can find a full list of interests and where we can use them.

 Events-of-life

-We can target ads to users because of their “life events.”
+We can target ads to users because of their „life events.”
 These are not common events, but something that happens either once in a lifetime (such as retirement) or very rarely (moving, starting a business, buying a house).
-These are turning points, watershed moments that can involve multiple purchase decisions, which often means greater reach than a segment in the market that corresponds to a single purchase decision.
+These are turning points, watershed moments that can involve multiple purchase decisions, which often means greater reach than a market segment corresponding to a single purchase decision.

 So, for example, a person who plans to buy a house may be interested in a mortgage, the purchase of new interior design elements, transportation services and other offers associated with such a major decision and large purchase.